aws-samples/devlab-serverless-sentiment-analysis/README.md

 * Navigate to the AWS Cloud 9 web console.
 To access Cloud9 search for Cloud9 in the AWS Console and Click on Cloud9.
 ![main_arch](./images/Cloud9.png)
-* Then select the Cloud9 environment named `Serverless Sentiment Analysis (Level 300)', and click the 'Open IDE' button for you to enter the IDE
+* Then select the Cloud9 environment named `Serverless Sentiment Analysis (Level 300)', and click the 'Open IDE' button for you to enter the IDE.

 ![main_arch](./images/ide.png)
 * After the interface loads, find the tab with the Terminal and click to maximize it